df = pd.read_csv('http://bit.ly/MLtrain')

 [0., 1., 0., 0., 0., 1.]])

-Because the Sex column didn’t contain any missing values and only needed one-hot encoding, we could have achieved the exact same results by applying imp_ohe
+Because the Sex column didn’t contain any missing values and only needed one-hot encoding, we could have achieved the exact same result by applying imp_ohe to Embarked and separately applying ohe to Sex.

-does indeed output the same results as above, though I personally prefer the first ColumnTransformer
+(ohe, ['Sex']))The fit_transform does indeed output the same results as above, though I personally prefer the first ColumnTransformer.

 [1., 0., 0., 0., 1., 0.],